Inflammatory Bowel Disease Factsheet (for Schools)

 Inflammatory bowel disease (IBD) refers to two chronic diseases that cause inflammation of the intestines: ulcerative colitis and Crohn's disease.

 Crohn's disease can involve any part of the digestive tract.
-It causes inflammation that extends much deeper into the layers of the intestinal wall and generally affects the entire bowel wall.
+It causes inflammation that extends much deeper into the layers and generally affects the entire bowel wall.

-The most common symptoms of ulcerative colitis and Crohn's disease are diarrhea and abdominal pain.
+The most common symptoms of ulcerative colitis and Crohn's disease are diarrhea and belly pain.
 Diarrhea can range from mild to severe, requiring frequent trips to the bathroom.
 Persistent diarrhea can lead to weight loss, poor growth, dehydration, and malnutrition.
-Also, continual loss of small amounts of blood in the stool can lead to anemia.
+Also, continued loss of blood in poop can lead to anemia (too few red blood cells).

 Students with IBD may:

-- need to use the bathroom frequently throughout the day
+- need to use the bathroom often throughout the day

-- require seating closest to the bathroom or door
+- need to sit close to the bathroom or door

 - need to carry a water bottle to prevent dehydration